Let's Wait Awhile: Composition and lyrical interpretation

 "Let's Wait Awhile" is a simple love song, as described by Jam and Lewis.
 Lyrically, it talks about abstinence and waiting until the right moment to have sex.
-Janet, along with her friend and co-writer Melanie Andrews, was inspired to write the track after talking about how the latter was unsure if she really wanted to have sex with her boyfriend.
+Janet, along with her friend and co-writer Melanie Andrews, was inspired to write the track after talking about how Melanie was unsure if she really wanted to have sex with her boyfriend.
 She advised her to wait awhile, and after that discussion she was inspired to write the track.
 "I connected that song to millions of young people who might need encouragement to think rather than act, to pause rather than move."
 Jam further commented, "The theme of the song was Janet's idea.
 She's not a preachy person.
 She's not telling people how to live their lives.
 All she's doing is offering an opinion."

-In addition to serving as an anthem for sexual abstinence, the song became a hit during the height of the AIDS pandemic.
+In addition to serving as an anthem for sexual abstinence, the song became successful during the height of the AIDS pandemic.
 Some school teachers adopted the song as a teaching tool to help steer students toward sexual abstinence.
-It was also a precursor to a sexually liberated Jackson who emerged on the Rhythm Nation 1814 track "Someday Is Tonight," a sequel to "Let's Wait Awhile," which can be viewed as Jackson's readiness to go further in their relationship.
+It was also a precursor to a sexually liberated Jackson who emerged on the Rhythm Nation 1814 track "Someday Is Tonight", a sequel to "Let's Wait Awhile", which can be viewed as Jackson's readiness to go further in their relationship.
 On her album Janet, several songs revolve around the theme of sexual intimacy as well.
-On 20 Y.O., the track "With U" was written as a follow-up to "Let's Wait Awhile."
-According to the song's producer Jermaine Dupri, "With U" takes place after the act of intimacy the two have put off, which results in "romantic confusion."
+On 20 Y.O., the track "With U" was written as a follow-up to "Let's Wait Awhile".
+According to the song's producer Jermaine Dupri, "With U" takes place after the act of intimacy the two have put off, which results in "romantic confusion".

 "Let's Wait Awhile" is written in the key of C major, set in a rock ballad tempo of 87 beats per minute.
 Janet's vocals range from the low note of G3 to the high note of C5.
 The introduction follows the chord progression of F–D7–C/D–E7–D/E–E7–G, while the verses follow the chord progression of F7–D7–F7–D7–F7.
 The key of the song moves up one semitone to D major at the last chorus of the song.